Difficulty Level

 Measure the height and width of your machinist ruler, enter these dimensions under Custom Size, and save your file.

 Create a design of your choosing using any of the three methods mentioned above, and format your design as a vector graphic.
-If you need more information on how to do this, see our Basic & Advanced SVG Workflows support guide.
+If you need more information on how to do this, see our Classic & Advanced SVG Workflows support guide.

-Basic SVG handling will suffice for this custom design, so you won’t need to worry about color-coding your design.
+Classic SVG handling will suffice for this custom design, so you won’t need to worry about color-coding your design.

 When you’re done, click Save and head over to the Bantam Tools software.